 “To my surprise, the extra money is no longer making me happy.
 I cannot take OOFs [out of office] because the product I’m working on right now is at its crucial stages.
 I have no time and energy to spend with my spouse.
 This is the first time I am experiencing something like this.
 What should I do?”

-Employees are also experiencing anxiety about the professional Blind survey respondent working at Google said: "Before COVID, I was a high performer at work, but currently I'm just not productive which just adds more stress from work (so far I don't think any one noticed, but I know I'm not performing, and surely it will become obvious to others soon enough).and the impact it's having on their ability to perform well at work.
-A
+Employees are also experiencing anxiety about the professional consequences of burnout, and the impact it’s having on their ability to perform well at work.
+A Blind survey respondent working at Google said: “Before COVID, I was a high performer at work, but currently I’m just not productive which just adds more stress from work (so far I don’t think any one noticed, but I know I’m not performing, and surely it will become obvious to others soon enough).

 “It has been 7 months now with no chance to recharge, with the stress level steadily going up as I see how I’m falling behind on work, and even falling behind on house maintenance.”